Sleeping with Ghosts: Content

 The album title's about carrying the ghosts of your relationships with you, to the point where sometimes a smell or a situation or an item of clothing they bought brings a person back.
 For me it's about the relationship that you have with your memories.
 They inhabit your dreams sometimes.
 There can be a lot in the future that's gonna remind you of the ghost of relationships past.
 So I see the album as a collection of short stories about a handful of relationships.
 Most of them mine.
 In a way writing the songs helps me to get a lot of the nasty feelings off my chest and put them in a box, and therefore have a bit more of an objective discourse with those emotions because you've done something positive with them, you've rid yourself of them.

 Release

-Sleeping with Ghosts was released on 1 April 2003.
+Sleeping with Ghosts was released in March 2003.
 The CD came with the Copy Control protection system in some regions.
 It reached number 11 in the UK Albums Chart.

 A Special Edition version of the album was released on 22 September 2003 worldwide, featuring a diverse selection of cover versions that the band had recorded in previous years.
 This was re-released as a download-only album in 2007 under the name Covers.
 This is their last album released under Hut.